paulinho-16/MEIC-ASSO/docs/README.md

 - Notifications
     - Calendar (deliveries, exams, tests...)
 - Queues / Crowd Sourcing
-- Mentoring app (erasmus students also)
+- Mentoring app (Erasmus students also)
 - Accio with comments
 - Payments (Balance)

 ## Quality attributes

 This section should give an idea of the high-level non-functional requirements.

 # Architecture and design